 Our children have loved the breadth of the curriculum and the range of extra curricular opportunities (from singing at the Barbican to debating at Eastbourne College).

-On Tuesday 22nd June, Year 4 visited the gardens at Great Dixter to explore the wondrous variety of plant and insect life.Continue Reading
+In late June our Year 4 pupils visited the gardens at Great Dixter to explore the wonderous variety of plant and insect life.Continue Reading